Lee15946/AWSInAction/Developer/AWS CICD: CodeCommit, CodePipeline, CodeBuild, CodeDeploy.md

 - Upstream Repositories
     - A CodeArtifact repository can have other CodeArtifact repositories as Upstream Repositories
-    - ALlows a package manager client to access the packages that are contained in more than one repository using a single repository endpoint
+    - Allows a package manager client to access the packages that are contained in more than one repository using a single repository endpoint
     - Up to 10 Upstream Repositories
     - Only one external connection